seeq12/seeq-addon-templates/README.md

 ### After creating your Add-on project
 * Open the project in your favorite IDE to start developing your Add-on.
 VS Code is a good choice if you don't have a favorite IDE.
+* The answers to your prompts are stored in the `.copier-answers.yml` file in the project folder.
+You can update the answers by running `addon update <path/to/destination/folder>` from a terminal window.
 * Open the README.md file in the project folder to get started with the Add-on project.